 - time Parents of all stages

-- location Synagogues, community spaces, and living rooms
+- location Synagogues, community spaces, and living rooms, and online

 - duration Parenting Young Children (6 sessions);

 Timeless texts to learn from and other parents to lean on